cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 #### 7. Running the tunnel

-The last, but not least step is bringing up your tunnel.
+Last, but not is bringing up your tunnel.
 It's just a matter of running:

 ```bash
 cloudflared tunnel run neotwitter